henriquecastro/cordova-gigya/README.md

 Cordova Gigya
 ================

 [Cordova](http://cordova.apache.org/) plugin that handles Gigya integration for mobile (iOS and Android) apps.

-Project uses mobile native Gigya SDK for iOS and Androidplat to utilize basic operations for a mobile app that uses Cordova.
+Uses the native Gigya SDK and native Facebook SDK (latest 3.x release, 4.x is not supported).

 ## Prerequisites

 ### iOS

-Cordova Gigya requires the latest 3.* release of the [FacebookSDK](https://developers.facebook.com/docs/ios/).
+Cordova Gigya uses the latest 3.x release of the [FacebookSDK](https://developers.facebook.com/docs/ios/download).
 This version is included in this repo (`src/ios/FacebookSDK.framework`) and will be automatically linked to the XCode Project.

 ### Android

 It's mandatory to use the native Facebook integration, for that we need to use the FacebookSDK.

 1. Download and extract the latest Facebook SDK for Android, available at https://developers.facebook.com/docs/android